Was bedeutet 'koscher'?

-'Kosher' is a term used primarily in Jewish dietary laws.
-It refers to food that is prepared and consumed in accordance with those laws.
-In the rich Jewish culture, few aspects are as deeply rooted and widespread as the dietary laws known as 'kashrut'.
-But kosher food is not just about what goes on the plate.
-It reflects centuries-old traditions, spiritual significance and a commitment to mindful eating.
+'Kosher' is a term primarily used in Jewish dietary laws.
+It refers to food prepared and consumed in accordance with these laws.
+Few aspects of the rich Jewish culture are as deeply rooted and widespread as the dietary laws known as 'kashrut.'
+But kosher food isn't just about what goes on your plate.
+It reflects centuries-old traditions, spiritual significance, and a commitment to mindful eating.

-In a broader sense, 'kosher' also means something that is considered right, lawful or acceptable according to certain standards or regulations that are not necessarily limited to Jewish dietary laws.
-For example, one might say that a business deal is 'kosher', meaning that it is fair and lawful.
+In a broader sense, 'kosher' also means something that is considered correct, lawful, or acceptable according to certain standards or regulations, not necessarily limited to Jewish dietary laws.
+For example, one might say that a business transaction is 'kosher,' meaning it is fair and lawful.

-Jewish dietary laws dictate which foods may be consumed, how they must be prepared and how they should be consumed.
+Jewish dietary laws prescribe which foods may be eaten, how they must be prepared, and how they should be consumed.

 1. Food groups

-- Meat: Only certain animals are considered kosher, including cattle, sheep and poultry.
-These animals must be slaughtered in a specific way.
-Additionally, certain parts of the animal are permitted while others are not.
+- Meat: Only certain animals are considered kosher, including cattle, sheep, and poultry.
+These animals must be slaughtered in a specific manner.
+Furthermore, certain parts of the animal are permitted, while others are prohibited.
 Fish must have fins and scales to be considered kosher.

 - Dairy products: Milk and dairy products must come from kosher animals and may not be prepared or consumed with meat or meat products.

 - Parve: Foods that are neither meat nor dairy fall into this category.
-These include fruits, vegetables, grains and many other staple foods.
+This includes fruits, vegetables, grains, and many other staple foods.

 2. Preparation

-Slaughtering (shechita) of animals for kosher meat must be performed by a trained and certified person, using a sharp knife to quickly sever the trachea and esophagus.
+The slaughter (shechita) of animals for kosher meat must be performed by a trained and certified person.
+This involves quickly severing the trachea and esophagus with a sharp knife.
 This procedure is believed to minimize the animal's pain.

-Preparation in the kitchen is also subject to kashrut rules – for example, new kitchen accessories must first be made kosher in a mikve (a ritual Jewish bath with natural water).
+Preparation in the kitchen is also subject to kashrut rules – for example, new kitchen utensils must first be made kosher in a mikveh (a ritual Jewish bath with natural water).

 3. Separation of meat and dairy products

 Kosher dietary laws prohibit the mixing of meat and dairy products.
 This includes not eating them together in one meal and keeping utensils used for meat and dairy products separate.
-In religious Jewish households, there are therefore two sets of dishes and separate dishwashers for the two product groups.
+Therefore, in religious Jewish households, there are two sets of dishes and separate dishwashers for each product group.

 4. Certification

-Many kosher foods are marked with a certification symbol that indicates that they meet the standards of Jewish dietary laws.
-Certification is done by a recognized certification body under the supervision of a rabbi.
+Many kosher foods are marked with a certification symbol indicating that they comply with the standards of Jewish dietary law.
+Certification is carried out by a recognized certification body under the supervision of a rabbi.

 In the fast-paced modern world, the act of eating can sometimes become a mindless routine.
-Kosher eating promotes mindfulness by encouraging individuals to be aware of what they are consuming and the impact it has on their body and soul.
+Kosher eating promotes mindfulness by encouraging individuals to be aware of what they consume and its effects on their body and soul.